shivamp08/theshoppies/README.md

 Webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.

-Can be used along with HTML/CSS to design websites.

 ## Motivation

 To showcase my Front-End development skills, via React, for the Shopify Web Developer Intern Challenge - Fall 2021.